Can I get income protection insurance if I am 60 and over?

 - Policy owners must be between 61 and 65 years of age at their next birthday in order to be eligible for this benefit.

 - Only available with a stepped premium structure.
 Premiums are not available as level or optimum.

 - Other benefits received under government age pension will be offset against benefit payable.

 - Expiry date is the policy anniversary prior to the policyholders 70th birthday.
-Any claim that has been made will be end at this date.
+Therefore, the age limit is 69 despite the name of the option.
+The cover and any benefit payments being made will be end at this date.

 Do I still need to consider income protection in my 60s?

 Statistics show that Australians are no longer intending to retire in their early 60's.
 A 2015 survey by the Australian Bureau of Statistics (ABS)

 - 71% of Australians intend to retire at 65 years or over

 - A quarter of males intend to work over the age of 70